-Hedgehog signalling, tissue stem cells and cancer development - Rune Toftgård
+Hedgehog signalling, tissue stem cells, and cancer development - Rune Toftgård

 Inappropriate reactivation of developmental signalling pathways such as the Hedgehog (Hh) pathway is a common event during cancer development.

 Mutational inactivation or activation of core components of the Hh-pathway underlies cell autonomous activation in basal cell carcinoma of the skin (BCC) and in medulloblastoma.
-In other tumour types such as pancreatic cancer and breast cancer additional activation mechanisms are present.
+In other tumour types such as colorectal, pancreatic and breast cancer additional activation mechanisms are present.

 A major focus of our research is to understand the details of Hh signalling at the genetic, molecular and structural level with emphasis on the key intracellular SUFU and GLI components.
 Secondly, to understand how aberrant activation of this pathway can drive cancer development and to devise new methods aimed at pharmacological inhibition of the Hh signalling pathway at the level of the GLI transcriptional effectors building on our detailed biological and molecular studies of the pathway.